 If a Vice-President of the General Assembly finds it necessary to be absent during a meeting of the General Committee he may designate a member of his delegation as his substitute.
-The Chairman of a Main Committee or of the Ad Hoc Political Committee shall, in case of absence, designate the Vice-Chairman of the Committee as his substitute.
+The Chairman of a Main Committee shall, in case of absence, designate the Vice-Chairman of the Committee as his substitute.
 A Vice-Chairman shall not have the right to vote if he is of the same delegation as another member of the Committee.